American Rescue Plan Act (ARPA) Reporting

 This video is provided by the National League of Cities and is 10 minutes long.

-April 30, 2024, is the deadline for filing your ARPA Project and Expenditure Report
+April 30, 2025, is the deadline for non-entitlement units (NEUs) to file the ARPA Project and Expenditure Report

-If your city received American Rescue Plan Act (ARPA) funds, you are required to file the Project and Expenditure Report by April 30, 2024, for activity that occurred during the reporting period between April 1, 2023, and March 31, 2024.
+If your city has a population below 250,000 residents and was allocated less than $10 million in State and Local Fiscal Recovery Funds (SLFRF), then you have an annual filing requirement.
+You are required to file the Project and Expenditure Report by April 30, 2025, for activity that occurred during the reporting period between April 1, 2024, and March 31, 2025.

 A Project and Expenditure Report is required even if all APRA funds have been spent and reported on a previous report.
 In this situation, report zero obligations and zero spending for the current period.
 Total cumulative obligations and total cumulative expenditures should equal the ARPA funds allocated to the city when all spending is complete.